Most interesting landmarks of Tajikistan

 Below are listed the most amazing natural and man made landmarks of Tajikistan.

 - Kuhi-Malik Fiery Caves – Sughd.
 Unique caves formed by a natural fire in coal layers.
 Earth here still is scorching hot.
 Some specialists consider that these fires may have served as inspiration to Zoroastrian religion.

 - Matatash (Cave Putnikov) – Kuhistoni-Badakhshon.
 Legendary cave: there are stories about treasure hidden in it.
 Entrance is located in 400 m high cliff and the cave is nearly inaccessible – but, as the travelers noticed since early times, the entrance has been partly closed with stone wall.
 Only in 1958 people managed to reach it.
 Turned out that the supposed stone wall is natural heap of stones and the cave is just shallow grotto.

 - Rangkul cave (Siykirduu) – Salaktash ravine, Kuhistoni-Badakhshon.
 More than 5,000 m long and 260 m deep cave, entrance located in 4,400 m height.
 Walls of passages are covered with beautiful crystals of calcite.
 Archaeological finds.

 - Garm-Chashma – western part of Kuhistoni-Badakhshon.
 Sacred place fo Garm people (there was sanctuary above the springs) – travertine mound with 400 m wide terraces formed by thermal springs.
-Here are located nine – ten spouting springs with 0.1 – 1.2 m high fountains, temperature of water is roughly 59° C. At the end of the 19th century here still were found geyser pearls.
+Here are located nine – ten spouting springs with 0.1 – 1.2 m high fountains, the temperature of the water is roughly 59° C. At the end of the 19th century here still were found geyser pearls.
 Water has powerful healing properties, especially for diverse forms of dermatitis.

 - Issyk Bulak – central Kuhistoni-Badakhshon, Alichur valley.
 Group of hot springs with water temperature up to 71°C, some are often reported as geysers although most likely are just powerful springs.